SpaceK33z/web-to-plex/README.md

 This browser extension searches your [Plex Media Server (PMS)](https://www.plex.tv/downloads/) for matching media on sites like [IMDb](https://imdb.com), letting you immediately open the movie or TV show in Plex, if it is available.
 If the item isn't found on your PMS, then a download button is added instead.

+**We're currently in the process of making a v4 release which will contain the features listed below.
+The version that is available on the Chrome and Firefox webstore doesn't contain these features!**

 ----

 ## Features: